infopark/scrivito_seo_page_extender/README.md

 ## In your application layout

-In your application layout at to the head-tag the attribute views.
+In your application layout render the partials in the `head` tag:

 ```html
 <head>